A Guidebook: How to Live Beyond Survival in Oppressive Systems

 We Do It Together

-This work is hard.
-We have been taught to ignore our internal world.
-Our minds have had to figure out complex ways to cope with the internal suffering - minimize, dissociate, blame, people-please, push through, etc. We have to listen to these protections and befriend them in order to get to the places inside us that hold the pain.
-It takes patience.
-It takes persistence.
+As a culture, we have largely been taught to ignore our internal world.
+We reinforce this norm with each other daily.
+Our minds have had to figure out complex ways to cope with the internal suffering - minimize, dissociate, blame, people-please, push through, and intellectualize.

 From Inner to Outer